 Detroit Lakes offers a notable variety of local cuisine, as well as casual to fine foodie experiences.
 Treat yourself to craft beer made at the local brew pub.
 Whatever you’re craving, you won’t be disappointed dining in Detroit Lakes.
 Explore the variety of bars, pubs, and restaurants.

-When it comes to winter fun in Minnesota, Detroit Lakes has it all!
-Ready to start planning your winter getaway?
-Book a stay in Detroit Lakes and get out and have fun this winter! (links to site)
+Ready to start planning your fun winter getaway?
+Book a stay in Detroit Lakes and get out and have fun this winter!

 Also, check out the latest Hot Deals.